 Friday night, 5PM: Happy Hour at Home with Antsy and Deana Lynn.
 We get to know each other and rest up from a day of travel.
 Then we sit down for a delicious home-cooked meal by Deana Lynn.
 After dinner, we gather in the living room for music.
 Antsy shares some new songs, and the guitars come out.
 We all get to hear what you’re working on.
 Now, if you don’t play or sing, don’t worry about it.
 Everyone in the circle shares something, whether it be a favorite poem, story or joke.
 The “guitar pull” usually turns into a philosophical discussion of why we do what we do, and what motivates us as creative people.

-Saturday afternoon: We start in Music Row as Antsy gives you a drive-by history of “The Nashville Sound.”
+Saturday morning and afternoon: We start in Music Row as Antsy gives you a drive-by history of “The Nashville Sound.”
 From there we’ll visit the time-honored classic spots that made Nashville what it is today, as well as visiting a few of “New Nashville’s” alternative and underground scenes.
 Antsy’s music has been called “unique,” “out of the ordinary” and “off the beaten path,” so it’s no surprise his guided tours of Nashville would include the extraordinary people and places that you won’t hear or see on a bus with a bunch of tourists.

 Saturday 5 PM: It’s happy hour again, and we’ll gather back at the house while another great dinner is prepared.
 After dinner, we’ll gather for an intimate house concert by one of Nashville’s best songwriters and musicians, hand-picked from Antsy’s wide circle of friends and acquaintances.
 Afterward, jams have been known to happen.